layumi/Vehicle_reID-Collection/Readme.md

 # Vehicle Re-ID Collection

+If you notice any result or the public code that has not been included in this page, please connect [Zhedong Zheng](mailto:zdzheng12@gmail.com) without hesitation to add the method.
+You are welcomed! or create pull request.

+Priorities are given to papers whose codes are published.

 ## Code
 🏎️.
 The 1st Place Submission to AICity Challenge 2021 nlp re-id track (CVPR 2021 workshop) [[code]](https://github.com/ShuaiBai623/AIC2021-T5-CLV)[[paper]](https://github.com/layumi/NLP-AICity2021/blob/main/doc/CVPRW2021_NLP_AICity.pdf)